-This Draft Community Action Guide was created by the community members who responded to the online survey in 2018.
-If no survey was submitted for a community, County staff researched the community to complete the guide.
+This Draft Community Action Guide was created by comments in response to an online survey online or sent in written comments.
 It is written in the words of those participating in the public engagement process.
 Therefore, the Community Action Guide retains the voice and future image of the community presented by the community members participating in the public engagement process.
 However, the implementation of each Action Statement is an opportunity for additional discussion by community members and modification of the statement and action steps may be made by the community and Action Teams.